An Exploratory Study of V-Model in Building ML-Enabled Software: A Systems Engineering Perspective: V-Model Concept for Building ML-enabled Systems

 \\

-This construct captures the reviews and artifacts in several critical milestones of the ML-based project.
+SE11 captures the reviews and artifacts in several critical milestones of the ML-based project.
 Most practitioners acknowledged the importance of design review, as it provides a way to communicate with both the external and internal stakeholders and collect important feedback on the design.